 - Butter & Vanilla Extract: The butter adds a little richness and the vanilla adds a little flavor.

-Once you’ve baked the crust and let it cool.
-You’ll make the pie filling.
+Once you’ve baked the crust and let it cool, you’ll make the pie filling.
+Here’s exactly how to make the filling:

 - Sift the dry ingredients: I just sift the sugar, cornstarch, cocoa powder, and espresso powder into the saucepan and then whisk them together.
 This helps to remove any lumps and create a smoother filling.